ethnosdev/isochron/README.md

 ## 🎛️ Studio Editor Guide

 The Studio Editor allows you to manually verify, adjust, or completely dictate timing markers.
+Isochron safely stores your pinned manual adjustments in a sidecar `-pins.json` file so you never lose your manual work if you re-run the aligner.

-### Trackpad Gestures
+### Trackpad & Mouse Controls
-Isochron features full native support for Apple Trackpads:
+Isochron features full native support for Apple Trackpads and standard mice:
-* **Two-Finger Swipe Left/Right:** Smoothly pan the timeline horizontally.
+* **Two-Finger Swipe Left/Right (or Scroll Wheel):** Smoothly pan the timeline horizontally.
-* **Two-Finger Swipe Up/Down:** Smoothly zoom in and out.
+* **Two-Finger Swipe Up/Down (or Ctrl + Scroll):** Smoothly zoom in and out.
 The zoom is exponentially scaled and anchors perfectly to wherever your mouse cursor is hovering.
 * **Pinch-to-Zoom:** Standard trackpad pinching to scale the waveform.
+* **Toolbar Buttons:** Dedicated "+" and "-" zoom buttons are available on the top toolbar for accessibility.
 * **Click and Drag:** Grab any boundary line on the waveform to slide it back and forth without moving the playhead.

 ### Keyboard Shortcuts